natario1/ZoomLayout/README.md

 Also it is your responsibility to measure the `ZoomSurfaceView` so that it matches the stream aspect ratio.
 If it doesn't, the content will be distorted.

-Using a SurfaceView is not a simple topic so we won't go into details here.
+Using `Surface`s is not a simple topic so we won't go into details here.
 Please take a look at the demo app which reproduces a zoomable/pannable video through ExoPlayer.

 To get a usable `Surface` out of `ZoomSurfaceView`, please add a callback and wait for the surface